 My Facebook devotee wanted to grow his business so that he could share wellness tips with more people to help make their life a little easier.
 He didn’t really want to “engage” or be “liked” or develop Facebook apps.
-Given his available resources, his audience (who couldn’t even access Facebook at work), and what he wanted to accomplish, an email campaign would be far more effective.
+Given his available resources, his audience (who couldn’t even access Facebook at work), and what he wanted to accomplish, an email or direct mail campaign would be far more effective.
 He just needed to ask the right question.

 So the next time you find yourself jumping on a social media bandwagon, stop for a moment and ask yourself what you’re trying to accomplish with your business.
-Not with social media, just with your business.